emureccima/corporate/APPWRITE_SETUP.md

 ## ✅ **Setup Checklist**

 - [ ] Create Events collection with all attributes
-- [ ] Create Savings collection with all attributes
+- [ ] Create Savings collection with all attributes (for savings payments)
-- [ ] Create Loans collection with all attributes
+- [ ] Create Loans collection with all attributes (for loan repayment payments)
-- [ ] Create Loan Repayments collection with all attributes
 - [ ] Create Gallery collection with all attributes
 - [ ] Create Notifications collection with all attributes
 - [ ] Set up proper permissions for each collection